India tests nuclear-capable missile that can reach China

 "NO ARMS RACE - MUTUALITY"

-India says its nuclear weapons program is for deterrence only.
+India says its nuclear weapons programme is for deterrence only.
 It is close to completing a nuclear submarine that will increase its ability to launch a counter strike if it were attacked.

-India lost a brief Himalayan border war with its larger neighbor, China, in 1962 and has ever since strived to improve its defenses.
+India lost a brief Himalayan border war with its larger neighbour, China, in 1962 and has ever since strived to improve its defences.
 In recent years the government has fretted over China's enhanced military presence near the border.

 It is buying more than 100 advanced fighter jets, likely Rafales built by France's Dassault, in one of the largest global arms deals.